The Maxwell Compactness Property in Bounded Weak Lipschitz Domains with Mixed Boundary Conditions: Introduction

 has been investigated in various settings.
 Here $ \rctom\cap\eps^{-1}\dcnom $ denotes the space of all $ E\in\Ltom $ with $ \rot E \in \Ltom $ and $ \div \eps E \in \Ltom $ satisfying the mixed boundary conditions $ \nu \times E = 0 $ on $ \Gamma_\tau $ and $ \nu \cdot \eps E = 0 $ on $ \Gamma_\nu $ in a weak sense.

-Historically and e.g. for full tangential boundary conditions, \eqref{MCP} has been first proved by a regularity argument, showing that in the sufficient smooth setting $\rcom\cap\eps^{-1}\dom$ embeds continuously to $\Hoom$ (Gaffney's inequality) and hence contains a $\Ltom$-converging subsequence by Rellich's selection theorem.
+Historically and e.g. for full tangential boundary conditions, \eqref{MCP} has first been proved by a regularity argument, showing that in a sufficiently smooth setting $\rcom\cap\eps^{-1}\dom$ is continuously embedded into $\Hoom$ (Gaffney's inequality) and hence contains a $\Ltom$-converging subsequence by Rellich's selection theorem.

 A first result for non-smooth, more precisely cone-like, i.e., more or less strong Lipschitz, domains in $ \rz^N $ or even Riemannian manifolds, was obtained by Weck \cite{weckmax} in the case of full homogeneous boundary conditions, i.e., $ \Gamma_\nu = \emptyset $ or $ \Gamma_\tau = \emptyset $, using the general setting provided by the calculus of alternating differential forms.
 Weber \cite{webercompmax} found a new proof for bounded domains in $ \rt $ satisfying the uniform cone-condition, which is again more or less strong Lipschitz.
 This result was improved upon by Witsch \cite{witschremmax}, who showed that the compact embedding is valid for bounded domains of $ \rt $ satisfying merely the p-cusp condition for $ 1 < p < 2 $.
 An elementary proof for weak Lipschitz domains, which even holds for weak Lipschitz manifolds, was given by Picard \cite{picardcomimb}.
 Costabel \cite{costabelremmaxlip} proved the compact embedding by means of a weak regularity result, i.e., there holds the continuous embedding into $\Sobolev^{\nicefrac{1}{2}}$ and therefore the compact embedding into $\Sobolev^t$ for $ t < 1/2$ and into $\Sobolev^0 = \Lt$ in particular.
 All these results have been obtained for full boundary conditions.